 France in the 1980s: The British Abroad

 Before the 80s, there had been little significant movement of players across the Channel.
-There was then almost no historical precedent for French players moving to the Football League; when Didier Six had a brief spell at Aston Villa in 1984-85, he was the first Frenchman to play in English football since Josef Praski for Notts County in 1949.
+There was then almost no historical precedent for French players moving to the Football League; Eugène Langenove had been the very first, at Walsall in 1922.
+When Didier Six had a brief spell at Aston Villa in 1984-85, he was the first Frenchman to play in English football since Josef Praski for Notts County in 1949 – Eric Cantona was the next to join a top-flight club, in 1992.
 The heyday of British influence in French football was even more distant, back in the 1930s.
 In the early years of the first professional league in the country, clubs such as Fives, Red Star, Club Français, Excelsior and RC Roubaix, Sète, Sochaux and Valenciennes employed a number of English and Scottish players, and managers too.

 A Scot, Peter Farmer, took Marseille to their first trophy, the Coupe de France in 1924.
 Beaten finalists Sète were managed by another Brit, Victor Gibson, who had brought in a group of English players and coached for over 20 years in France.
 When they lifted the trophy in 1930, Englishman Sydney Regan was in charge.
 Among the Sète team of 1924 was Arthur Parkes, later a Coupe de France winner in 1931 for Club Français.
 Willie Aitken, previously at Juventus, was part of Cannes’ cup-winning side the following year, and became their player-manager.
-Striker Sam Jennings was among those to play in the first professional league season, 1932-33, for Marseille; Scottish internationals Alex Cheyne and Andy Wilson were at Nîmes.
+Among 44 British players to appear in France’s first professional league season, 1932-33, were Scottish internationals Alex Cheyne and Andy Wilson at Nîmes.
+Another Scot, Peter Dougall, left Southampton for Sète, joining Arsenal on his return to England.
 Jimmy Hogan, a famous manager throughout Europe, was in charge at Racing Club Paris; his successor, George ‘Sid’ Kimpton, led them to their first title in 1936, when they also completed the double.
 George Berry ended his playing career with Fives in the 30s, before replicating Kimpton’s feat by managing Lille to the double in 1945-46.

 Arguably the three highest-profile British arrivals in the French First Division were Mark Hateley, Glenn Hoddle and Ray Wilkins, all members of England’s 1986 World Cup squad.
 Hateley and Wilkins had both been signed by AC Milan from English clubs in 1984.
 After three years in Italy, Wilkins played briefly at Paris Saint Germain, while in the summer of 1987 Hoddle joined Hateley at Monaco, where both stayed for three seasons.
 One of the most talented players of his generation, Hoddle had spent his entire career to date at Tottenham, but was never fully trusted by successive England managers.
 By his own admission the move to France at 29 re-invigorated him, and he flourished under manager Wenger, himself beginning a seven-year stint at the club.
 Monaco won the 1987-88 French title, with Hateley’s 14 goals making him their top scorer; in the following season they finished third, as Hoddle scored a career-high 18 league goals.